KirtiRasal/Instaffo-Job-Title-Classification-Project/README.md

 ## Environment

 We need a python environment for executing the cleaning files.
-Latest python version can be supportive to run these files.
+Latest python version (3.9.6) for Windows 10 can be supportive to run these files.

 ## Installation